Friskolator/Friskolator_data/README.md

 Below is an example friskolator-data json file.

 	UUID = {
-	"Version":"0.5" # data version.
-Used for forward compatiblity "img":"flickr_url_of_frisk_image"
+	"Version":"0.5", # data version.
+Used for forward compatiblity "img":"flickr_url_of_frisk_image",
-	"twitter":"@fakeperson"
+	"twitter":"@fakeperson",
+	"name":"name of person",
-	"homeplace":"String, or Lat/Long of home"
+	"homeplace":"String, or Lat/Long of home",
+	"event":"event_name",
 	"at":"location of friskolator event"
 	"consented":true #MUST_BE_TRUE.
 ALWAYS.
+	"gender":"your_choice",
 	"metadata": {
-		# optional metadata block.
-		# not yet defined.
-Feel free to make
-		# messes here
+		## Undefined as of yet.
+Make
+		## a mess here, it's OK
+	}
+	"objects": {
+		"x,y,h,w":"description" <- bounding box of object, + description
 	}
 	}